LittleSmile05/LittleSmile05/README.md

-# Hi there! 👋 I'm Gunel Azizova
+# Hi there! 👋 I'm Gunel

 I'm a Computer Science student and web developer passionate about Machine Learning.
 Welcome to my GitHub profile!